edsadr/windsurf-task-manager-workflow/docs/generate-tasks.md

+---
+description: "Guide Cascade to produce a step-by-step task list based on a PRD."
+---

-# Rule: Generating a Task List from a PRD
+# Generate a Task List from a PRD

 ## Goal